 Recommendations are typically delivered and discussed in a half-day briefing with appropriate client stakeholders.

-To discuss how a Content Strategy Assessment might work in your organization, please schedule an introductory conversation.
+To discuss how an Information and Content Strategy Assessment might work in your organization, please schedule an introductory conversation.

 Please visit the related Content Operations Assessment Service